adrobinoga/zk-protocol/protocol.md

 	packet(id=<command/reply code>, data=<payload data>)

-Is a compact format to refer to a packet with the format:
+Is a compact form to refer to a packet with the format:

 |Name		|Description					|Value[hex]	|Size[bytes]	|Offset	|
 |---		|---						|---		|---		|---	|